iredmail/docs/troubleshooting/turn.on.debug.mode.in.iredapd.md

 # Turn on debug mode in iRedAPD

-To turn on debug mode in iRedAPD, please set its log level to 'debug' in iRedAPD config file `/opt/iredapd/settings.py`, then restart iRedAPD service.
+To turn on debug mode in iRedAPD, please set its log level to `debug` in iRedAPD config file `/opt/iredapd/settings.py`, then restart iRedAPD service.